 This is nigh on impossible for those who do not write regularly.

 The research conducted by Arvon (PDF) showed, however, that teachers who do write with their students have a greater effect on students developing a wider range of writing because they are able to teach from the ‘writerly perspective’; they have some direct knowledge of the challenges and difficulties students face when they are required to produce an authorial voice, learn more authentic approaches to how writing happens, and developed fresh pedagogical approaches to creating time and space that is particularly conducive to writing learning.

-The Creative Writing PD Masterclass will introduce teachers to methods they can take into the classroom to achieve similar results and the satisfaction of ‘being able to do it’.
+The Creative Writing PD Masterclass introduces teachers to methods they can take into the classroom to achieve similar results and the satisfaction of ‘being able to do it’.